rakshithvasudev/DPS-Telecom/README.md

 #### When the user presses ENTER, the program performs the following:
 **Note: Please do not use the strtok() function.**

-���a.
+***a.
 Redisplay the sentence as typed.
-���b.
+***b.
 Reverse the order of each word in the sentence.
-	��1. �Smart Label Printer� will become �Printer Label Smart� ��2.
+	**1. �Smart Label Printer� will become �Printer Label Smart� **2.
 Alphabetically sort each word in the sentence.
-	��3. �Smart Label Printer� will become �amrSt abeLl einPrrt�
+	**3. �Smart Label Printer� will become �amrSt abeLl einPrrt�

 ![alt text](https://github.com/rakshithvasudev/DPS-Telecom/blob/master/screenshot/output.png)